inclusive-design/wp-a11y-theme/README.md

 3. Assign the landing page to the category it belongs to. i.e. `Showcase`.
 4. Add a Custom Field called `is_landing_page` and give it a value of `true`.
 Note, to enable Custom Fields, please visit [Custom Fields on the Wordpress Codex](https://codex.wordpress.org/Custom_Fields#Usage).
 5. Save your changes by selecting `Publish`.
-6. Repeat steps 1 to 5 for every langing page you need.
+6. Repeat steps 1 to 5 for every landing page you need.

 ## Setting up the Navigation